Menu

 What problem is Lift4Love trying to solve in public?

 The campaign is trying to remove ambiguity.
-Supporters should be able to see the family story, the cancer mission, the featured challenge, and the intended partner structure without decoding operator language or vague nonprofit copy.
+Supporters should be able to see the family story, the cancer mission, the featured challenge, and the intended partner structure in plain public language.
 That is why the homepage, About page, and Partners page all carry different parts of the same story.

-Because generic percentages without named recipients force supporters to trust a black box.
+Because clear recipient names and shares let supporters understand the plan before they choose to help.
 Lift4Love is trying to show where support is intended to go by naming the beneficiary, the partner roles, and the event-specific slots in public on the Partners page.

 Why is the family story part of the campaign instead of a separate biography?